 Lord Lovat was impeached by the Commons.
-After the articles of impeachment were read to him, he made a long speech at the bar, signifying the esteem he had for his Majesty and the Royal Family; and enumerated divers instances of the great service he did the government in extinguishing the rebellion in 1715.
-He likewise took notice of his infirmities, particularly, his deafness; and said he had not heard one word of the charge against him.
+After the articles ofimpeachment were read to him, he made a long speech at the bar, signifying the esteem he had for his majesty and the royal family; and enumerated divers instances of the great service he did the government in extinguishing rebellion in 1715.
+He likewise took notice infirmities, particularly, his deafness; and said he had not heard one word of the charge against him.
 He was convicted on the evidence of his own domestics, and accordingly condemned to be beheaded.
-He was turned of fourscore, and, notwithstanding his age and infirmities, the recollection of his conscience, (which was supposed not to be quite free of offence) he died like an old Roman, exclaiming, dulce et decorum pro patria mori; i. e. it is pleasant and glorious to die a patriot.
+He was turned of fourscore, and, notwithstanding his age and infirmities, the recollection of his conscience, (which was supposed not to be quite free of offence) he died like an old Roman, exclaiming, dulce decorum pro patria mori; i. e. it is pleasant and glorious to die a patriot.

 He surveyed the crowd with attention, examined the axe, jested with the executioner, and laid his head upon the block with the utmost indifference.
 From this last scene of his life, one would have concluded that he went on principles, that he was thoroughly persuaded he died a martyr for patriotism, and that he had a conscience void of offence towards God and towards man.

-Besides these, there were several others of less distinction, convicted and executed; seventeen, officers of the rebel army were hanged at Kensington-common, near London; nine were put to death in the same manner at Carlisle, six at Brumpton, seven at Penrith, and eleven at York; some few obtained pardons, and a considerable number were transported to the plantations.
+Besides these, there were several others of less distinction, convicted and executed; 17 officers of the rebel army were hanged at Kensington-common, near London; 9 were put to death in the same manner at Carlisle, 6 at Brumpton, seven at Penrith, and 11 at York; some few obtained pardons, and a considerable number were transported to the plantations.

-There were some circumstances in the manner of the execution of some of the criminals, on this occasion, which cannot but give offence to a humane and delicate mind; before they were quite dead, they were cut down from the gallows, their heads severed from their bodies, their bowels and heart torn out, and some of them thrown into a fire: perhaps this was rather cruelty than justice; and yet, if we consider the extraordinary circumstances of their crimes, these things were in some measure necessary; not, indeed, when considered under the notion of justice executed upon the criminals, but to give all a dreadful impression of the heinousness of the crime of rebellion against the state, and thereby deter them from all such treasonable practices.
+There were some circumstances in the manner of the execution of some of the criminals, on this occasion, which cannot but give offence to a humane and delicate mind; before they were quite dead, they were cut down from the gallows, their heads dessevered from their bodies, their bowels and heart torn out, and some of them thrown into a fire: Perhaps this was rather cruelty than justice; and yet, if we consider the extraordinary circumstances of their crimes, these things were in some measure necessary; not, indeed, when considered under the notion of justice executed upon the criminals, but to give ลไไ dreadful impression heinousness of the crime of rebellion against the state, and thereby deter them from all such treasonable practices.

-Pity it is that, in some instances, there should be a clashing betwixt the feelings of humanity and those of self-preservation.-Shocking as the circumstances of the execution were, yet we find, that at that time many of the spectators gave loud shouts of applause: the triumph of ignoble souls, uninspired by sentiment, and insensible to the tender and delicate feelings of humanity!
-The mind, indeed, must necessarily disapprove the crime, and condemn the criminal; but, to give shouts of applause at the sufferings of our fellow-creatures, betrays a rude and disposition: however, indeed, it was scarce to be expected, that the blind English mob, who are stupid and insensible to every thing, should possess the finer feelings of the heart.
+Pity it is that, in some instances, there should be a clashing betwixt the feelings of humanity and those of selfpreservation.-Shocking as circumstances of the execution were, yet we find, that at that time many of the spectators gave loud shouts of applause: the triumph of ignoble souls, uninspired by sentiment, and insensible to the tender and delicate feelings humanity!
+The mind, indeed, must necessarily disapprove the crime, and condemn the criminal; but, to give shouts of applause at the sufferings of our fellow-creatures, betrays a rude and savage disposition: however, indeed, it was scarce to be expected, that the blind English mob, who are stupid and insensible to every thing, should possess the finer feelings of the heart.

-^{} The same blind, stupid, and insensible turn of mind seems to run through the rabble of every nation.
+The same blind, stupid, and insensible turn of mind seems to run through the rabble of every nation.